Sprinkles and Sprouts

 • Whisk the egg white, cooking wine, and salt together until the egg white begins to foam lightly.
 Add the shrimp and let marinate at least 20 minutes.

-2 teaspoons Chinese cooking wine
+2 teaspoon Chinese cooking wine

 ¼ teaspoon salt